Abd973/vending-machine-service/README.md

   - both `8080` and  `3306` ports are free as they will be consumed by the app.

  ### 3.2 Build & Run
-     I have added MAKE file to make it easy for you to spin up the project.
+I have added `Makefile` to make it easy for you to spin up the project.

 #### All you need is to change the directory to the project root and run any of the following command based on your need: -